H-Ismael/pubhealth/README.md

 [PCA Notebook](https://github.com/H-Ismael/pubhealth/blob/main/PCA_insights.ipynb).

-- Conducting PCA on each column given considering tf-idf.
+- Conducting PCA on each column considering tf-idf.
 - 'Subjects' column seems to expose quite the pattern.
 - More details to be find in the notebook.
 ![PCA of column Subject to TF-IDF](https://github.com/H-Ismael/pubhealth/blob/main/subjectsPCA.JPG)